Updated 16 April

 On the 2ft gauge North Gloucestershire Narrow Gauge Railway you can expect to see at least two locomotives in steam.
 One of the line's available locomotives is this delightful Hunslet 0-4-2 no. 2075 of 1940 (Malcolm Ranieri)

-We are delighted now to confirm our visitors:
+We are delighted confirm our visitor line-up to date:

 Locomotives in order of age - visitors:

 Collet 4-6-0, 6023, King Edward II, built 1930 (Courtesy of The Great Western Society)